John-Abbott-College/SN1-Notes/Notes/numpy.md

 - The x and y components of each force were added independently.

-- Had we done this with a simple lists, we would get `[1,3,2,3]`
+- Had we done this with a simple python lists, we would get `[1,3,2,3]`

-4. This [tutorial](https://www.programiz.com/python-programming/numpy/basic-array-operations) shows you all the arithmetic operations that are possible with numpy arrays.
+4. This [tutorial](https://www.programiz.com/python-programming/numpy/basic-array-operations) shows you all the arithmetic operations that are possible with NumPy arrays.